StreakYC/live-set/README.md

       observer.observe(element, {childList: true});

       // The listen function may return an unsubscribe callback, or an object
-      // containing an unsubscribe callback and a pullChanges callback. return {
+      // containing an unsubscribe callback and a getChangePullers callback.

+      // If used, getChangePullers is expected to return the reference to the
+      // same function each time, so we define it once outside of the
+      // getChangePullers function instead of returning a new reference each
+      // time.
+      const changePullers = [() => {
+        // LiveSet instances generally deliver their change notifications
+        // asynchronously, but they can be forced to flush all queued up
+        // notifications synchronously.
+        changesHandler(observer.takeRecords());
+      }];

+      return {
         unsubscribe() {
           // When the LiveSet has no more subscribers, disconnect the